raarevalo96/laravel-excel-seeder/README.md

 Excel Seeder for Laravel is open-sourced software licensed under the MIT license.

 ## Changes
+#### 3.1.0
+- Add YAML [text output](#excel-text-output-for-branch-diffs) as an alternative to markdown, which is intended to work better with line-oriented diff editors
+- Improve [settings configuration](#basic-usage) by adding settings method that passes the settings object and supports code completion, instead of overriding run method and using magic methods that prevent code completion.
+Original method is still supported for backward compatibility.
 #### 3.0.0
 - update composer.json to add support for Laravel 9.x and `doctrine\dbal` 3.x
 - See [Installation](#installation) for new instructions to require DBAL 2.x package for Laravel 5.8, 6.x, 7.x legacy versions.